sphinx-doc/sphinx/Doc-26/library/pdb.rst

 Note that as an exception is propagated down the chain of callers, an ``'exception'`` event is generated at each level.

-For more information on code and frame objects, refer to the Python Reference Manual (XXX reference: ../ref/ref.html).
+For more information on code and frame objects, refer to :ref:`types`.